Elshad Abdullayev: Gulargate scandal

 In September 2012, Abdullayev accused government officials of Azerbaijan of having forced him to pay a 2,000,000-dollar bribe back in 2005 in return for finding his brother and obtaining a seat in the National Assembly.
 Neither even happened, according to Abdullayev, and the money was not returned to him.
 Abdullayev specifically accused the head of the Presidential Administration of Azerbaijan Ramiz Mehdiyev and claimed that Member of Parliament Gular Ahmadova helped broker the deal.
 After Ahmadova's denial, Abdullayev published a video on YouTube where he is seen discussing the bribe sum to be paid to Gular Ahmadova to be taken to higher authorities in return for a seat in the National Assembly and finding his kidnapped brother.
 Abdullayev warned of being in possession of more videos, where names of President Ilham Aliyev and Minister of Emergency Situations Kamaladdin Heydarov are also mentioned.
 He also expressed concerns that instead of trying Ahmadova for extortion, Attorney General Zakir Garalov chose to persecute Abdullayev's family members in Azerbaijan in retaliation.
 He added that none of this would have been published, had the authorities established a neutral investigation commission.
 Abdullayev released other videos in the course of the next few months, widening the controversy.
 He admitted that with these videos, he specifically targeted Ramiz Mehdiyev who had allegedly established "death squadrons" in 1994 that have been behind a number of controversial assassinations.

+Court actions

+In June 2025, a court in Baku issued arrest warrants for Abdullayev and several other activists and journalists who have publicly criticized Azerbaijani authorities and live in other countries.
+The international organization Human Rights Watch described the arrest warrants as part of a pattern of suppressing dissent by bringing spurious criminal charges.
+Abdullayev was charged with bribery, tax evasion, and illegal organ trafficking.
+In December 2025, the Baku Grave Crimes Court sentenced Abdullayev, who was not present, to 15 years in prison.